Best Forex currency pairs to trade

 • Hundreds of currency pairs are available to trade, each with different characteristics.

-• Whether you’re a day trader, swing trader, or trend trader, you will find an abundance of trading opportunities in forex markets.
+• Whether you’re a day trader, swing trader, or trend trader, you will find an abundance of trading opportunities in Forex markets.

 • Forex pairs are often divided into three categories: major, minor, and exotic pairs.